Johnny Baldwin

-Johnny Baldwin (born April 1, 1984) is a former professional American and Canadian football linebacker.
-He was drafted by the Detroit Lions in the fifth round of the 2007 NFL Draft.
+Johnny Baldwin (born April 1, 1984) is an American former professional football linebacker.
+He was selected 158th overall by the Detroit Lions in the fifth round of the 2007 NFL draft.
 He played college football at Alabama A&M.

 Baldwin was also a member of the Kansas City Chiefs, Washington Redskins, Winnipeg Blue Bombers, and California Redwoods.

-Early years
+Early life

 Baldwin attended McAdory High School in McCalla, Alabama and was a student and a standout in football.
 In football, he played linebacker and as a senior, he was an All-Area selection and an All-District selection.